Welcome to the Official Website of Holy Family Parish, Adrian, Michigan

 Click here to see the statement from the Diocese of Lansing regarding COVID-19

 St. Mary of Good Counsel Catholic Church

 In 1851, Fr.
-Smulders, a Redemptionist priest from Monroe, built the first Catholic Church in Adrian on the corner of Erie and Center Streets.
+Smulders, a Redemptionist priest from Monroe, founded the first Catholic Church in Adrian, located on the corner of Erie and Center Streets.
 Two years later, Fr.
-Peter Kindekins was appointed the first pastor of St. Mary’s Church.
-This is the date used for the establishment of the parish.
+Peter Kindekins was appointed the first pastor of St. Mary’s Church, which is the date used for the establishment of the parish.
 St. Mary’s was originally known as Immaculate Conception of the Blessed Virgin Parish.
-It was home to all Catholics of Adrian until 1863 when the church and school burned.
-Parishioners then purchased land on Erie and Division streets where they rebuilt the church.
-This is where the church still stands today.
+It was home to all of the Catholics in Adrian until 1863 when the church and school burned down.
+Parishioners then purchased land on Erie and Division streets where they rebuilt the church, and where the church still stands today.
 When the new church was dedicated in 1871, the name was changed to Our Lady of Good Counsel.
 St. Mary’s came to be known as the Irish Parish.

 St. Joseph Catholic Church

 By 1862, there were at least fifty immigrant German-Catholic families who wanted a church of their own, where they could listen to sermons and go to confession in their native language.
-German parishioners petitioned Bishop LeFevre, of the Diocese of Detroit to form their own parish, thus in April 1863; ground was broken for St. Joseph Catholic Church.
+German parishioners petitioned Bishop LeFevre, of the Diocese of Detroit, to form their own parish.
+Thus, in April 1863 ground was broken for St. Joseph Catholic Church.
 The church, which faced Ormsby Street, was a wooden structure set on a brick foundation.
-On 3 June 1877 the church went under construction to build a second church building.
-It was dedicated on October 13, 1879 and is the church building still in use today.
+On June 3, 1877, they began to construct their second church building, which was dedicated on October 13, 1879 and is the church building still in use today.